 This is a simple technique that gives a beautiful look to wood.
 Simply use a blow torch along the gain of the wood.
 The heat from the blow torch gives a blackened look to the wood.
 Be careful not to overdo it, and finish it off with a sealant.

 I hope this inspired you on your next DIY project, and gave you more information on what technique of weathered wood is best for you.
+Comment below if you have any questions!

 Like the chippy worn look?
 Check out this tutorial: How To Get The Chippy Paint Look